 Sweet Chili Paneer

-This sweet chili paneer recipe is totally addicting.
+This sweet chili paneer recipe is totally crave-worthy.
 The paneer is lightly battered, pan-fried until golden then mixed with stir-fried onion and green pepper and the most delicious sweet and sticky sauce.

 What is chili paneer?